LOLYAY-INC/LavMusicPlayer/README.md

 # --- Lavalink Config ---

-using-nodes-json-file: true # Set this to true if you are using a nodes.json file, if you want to use the bottom config, set this to false
+# Set this to true if you are using a nodes.json file, if you want to use the bottom config, set this to false
+using-nodes-json-file: false
-nodes-json-file: "path/to/nodes.json" # The path to your nodes.json file
+# The path to your nodes.json file
+nodes-json-file: "C:\\path\\to\\nodes.json"

 # --- Lavalink Server Details (Only if you're not using a nodes.json file) ---
 # Get these from your Lavalink provider or your own server.